Skip to Content

 If you’re looking for something flavourful, opt for the Kerala curry – a hearty concoction of chicken, shrimp, or vegetables with coconut, cashews, and jasmine rice.

-Though, if it’s good old comfort food you want, the mushroom bourguignon is like a warm hug in a dish.
+Though, if it’s good old comfort food you want, the butternut squash girella takes plenty of beating.

 Bob Bob Ricard